patriksvensson/spectre-kit/Sources/SpectreKit/Documentation.docc/Documentation.md

-# SpectreKit
+# ``SpectreKit``

-Framework to make beautiful terminal applications using the Swift Programming Language.
+A Swift framework that makes it easier to create beautiful console applications.